open-source-parsers/jsoncpp/README.md

 ---------------------------

 To add a test, you need to create two files in test/data:

-- a TESTNAME.json file, that contains the input document in JSON format.
+* a `TESTNAME.json` file, that contains the input document in JSON format.
-- a TESTNAME.expected file, that contains a flatened representation of the input document.
+* a `TESTNAME.expected` file, that contains a flatened representation of the input document.

-TESTNAME.expected file format:
+The `TESTNAME.expected` file format is as follows:

-- each line represents a JSON element of the element tree represented by the input document.
+* each line represents a JSON element of the element tree represented by the input document.
-- each line has two parts: the path to access the element separated from the element value by '='.
-Array and object values are always empty (e.g. represented by either [] or {}).
+* each line has two parts: the path to access the element separated from the element value by `=`.
+Array and object values are always empty (i.e. represented by either `[]` or `{}`).
-- element path: '.' represented the root element, and is used to separate object members.
-[N] is used to specify the value of an array element at index N.
+* element path: `.` represents the root element, and is used to separate object members. `[N]` is used to specify the value of an array element at index `N`.

-See test_complex_01.json and test_complex_01.expected to better understand element path.
+See the examples `test_complex_01.json` and `test_complex_01.expected` to better understand element paths.

 Understanding reader/writer test output